isak-s/dotfiles/README.md

 Also some nice aliases and some of my own programs.

+### Installation
-Run the command below to configure your machine.
-(Symlinks dotfiles in this repo with dotfiles on the machine)
+(Symlinks dotfiles in this repo with dotfiles on the machine) Run the following from the repo root:
 ```sh
 ./install.sh